Materials research at KTH

 Materials science has traditionally been an important multidisciplinary research area at KTH with strong ties to Swedish industry and areas such as mechanics, process technology, design, product development, and life cycle analysis.
 Materials is one of KTH's five multidisciplinary focus areas with many research projects aiming at contributing to sustainable development.

 Research for sustainable development

 Materials science has traditionally been an important research area at KTH with strong ties to Swedish industry.
 In fact, one of the very first departments at KTH was founded to supply the mining industry with skilled engineers.
 In addition to the research and education in traditional materials such as metal alloys and wood.
-Many of the ongoing research projects within five thematic research areas within the Materials aim at contributing to a sustainable development, by, e.g.
+Many of the ongoing research projects within six thematic research areas within the Materials Plattform aim at contributing to a sustainable development, by, for example:

 - finding replacements for toxic substances and critical raw materials

 - develop environmentally friendly water cleaning technologies, or

 - develop materials for energy technologies such as thermoelectrics and solar energy.

 KTH has a large number of centres, many of which involve some kind of material research.
 See Materials related competence centres